evilnick/plakar.io/content/posts/2025-06_02/index.md

 and most of us know how that goes with the general public.

-Contrast this again with `.ptar` that provides [audited cryptography](/posts/2025-02-28/audit-of-plakar-cryptography/) _by default_, producing an archive that has inherent MAC integrity check and that can't be altered without validation failing visibily, but which can also generate plaintext archives for public consumption.
+Contrast this again with `.ptar` that provides [audited cryptography](/posts/2025-02-28/audit-of-plakar-cryptography/) _by default_, producing an archive that has inherent MAC integrity check and that can't be altered without validation failing visibly, but which can also generate plaintext archives for public consumption.